 - From 2019, manufacturers will pay €95 for each g/km exceeding the target.

-The proposed legislation to reduce CO2 emissions from light commercial vehicles introduces a fleet-average CO2 emission target of 175 g/km fully phased-in by 2016.
-The proposal also specifies a long term CO2 emission target of 135 g/km to be reached by 2020.
+The legislation for vans introduces a fleet-average CO2 emission target of 175 g/km fully phased-in by 2017 .
 The regulation is applicable to vehicles category N1 with a reference mass not exceeding 2610 kg.
 Emissions are measured over the NEDC cycle.

 The structure of the legislation is similar to the passenger cars regulation.
 The annual specific emission targets for each manufacturer are calculated by averaging the indicative specific emissions obtained from the following formula: